city

-Reckless Driving VC 23103
+Riverside Reckless Driving Lawyer

 In a casual conversation, the phrase “reckless driving” may apply to a range of traffic violations, including driving while intoxicated, speeding, and distracted driving.
 According to California law, however, reckless driving has a much more specific definition and hefty penalties.

 While the exact meaning of reckless driving may seem somewhat elusive, the criminal consequences can be severe.
-Fortunately, defendants can avoid or mitigate these penalties by working with an experienced California criminal defense attorney.
+Fortunately, defendants can avoid or mitigate these penalties by working with an experienced Riverside criminal defense attorney.

 If you’ve caught a reckless driving charge in California,